 Ingredients Key West rock shrimp glazed stir fry

-1 package of stir fry vegetables (mine contained mushrooms, two kinds of cabbage, carrots, broccoli, red peppers and more)
+1 package of stir fry vegetables (this is usually any combo of mushrooms, two kinds of cabbage, carrots, broccoli, red peppers etc.

 One tsp sesame oil